Tencao/MoreBees/README.md

 ## Contributions
-Bug fixes and additions are welcomed but inevitably if they are included or not is up to the owner.
-If you need any info mation contact Me the Owner (Lach_01298 aka Lach01298).
+This is both a fork and continuation of Lach01298's MoreBees mod.
+Bug fixes and additional PR's are welcome however not all may be accepted.
+Any other questions or queries contact Tencao.